cjx12036/Breaking-Speech-to-Text-Models-Using-Adversarial-Injection-Defense/README.md

 - Adversaries can hide commands in near-ultrasound frequencies
 - White noise can be used to confuse automated transcription systems
 - Filtering defenses introduce trade-offs between intelligibility and security

 ---

+## 🤖 Use of AI Systems in This Project

+We used AI-based development tools to support coding, debugging, and documentation generation.
+All design decisions, algorithms, and implementation logic were created and validated by the project team.

+### Tools Used
+- **ChatGPT, Claude**
+  Used for:
+  - generating boilerplate code for signal processing (e.g., waveform plotting, spectrogram setup)
+  - debugging Python/NumPy/Librosa issues
+  - documentation writing and README formatting
+  - code refactoring for cleanliness and reproducibility

+### Human Oversight
+All generated or suggested code and documentation were:
+- manually verified
+- edited to ensure correctness
+- tested within the project environment
+- integrated only after thorough review by the team

+We maintain full responsibility for the design, logic, implementation, evaluation, and ethical use of the project.

+---